udondan/meteor-bulk-collection-update/README.md

   callback: function() {
     console.log("Done.
 Collection now has " + students.find().count() + " documents.");
   }
+});
 ```
-But it's not recommended to use this to clear a collection, as each document will be deleted on its own.
+But it's not recommended to use this to clear a collection, as each document will be deleted separately.
 If you want to drop all data, use `collection.remove({})` instead.

 ###Complete example for easy copy & paste